Naguissa/uRTCLib/README.md

-# Arduino, ESP8266 and STM32 uRTCLib
+# Arduino, ESP8266, STM32, ESP32 and others uRTCLib

 ## What is this repository for? ##